Google’s Android is facing a tough battle against malware apps, and there seems to be no end in sight.

 “Keeping the Android ecosystem secure is no easy task, but we firmly believe that Google Play Protect is an important security layer that’s used to protect users devices and their data while maintaining the freedom, diversity and openness that makes Android, well, Android,” Google acknowledged earlier this year.

-But problematic apps have continued to bypass the security barrier several times before.
+But problematic apps have continued to bypass the security barrier and sneak into the official Play Store with disappointing frequency.

 Back in April, the internet giant sprung into action after a series of Buzzfeed investigations found popular Android apps with millions of downloads to be running hidden video banner ads and engaging in ad fraud.